NikolaiRadke/AI.duino/README.md

 ### Manual installation

+Add read permissions to each folder and file.
 Copy the prepared `aiduino` folder to the Arduino IDE plugin directory:

 #### Windows
 ```